In the guide

 Where a delivery charge applies, you must inform the consumer of this fact as well as stating the amount of the charge.
 You must also provide information about the arrangements for delivery, including the time by which you will deliver the goods.

 For distance contracts (online, over the telephone, etc) and off-premises contracts (those agreed away from the trader's business premises - in a consumer's home, for example) where the consumer has the right to cancel, you must provide information about the procedures for exercising the right to cancel.

 When and how must the information be given?

 If most or all consumers will have to pay a delivery charge (because you do not offer free collection, for example, or you only offer this service from a limited range of locations), then the price of the goods is the price including delivery.

 Where the delivery charge is fixed for a particular item, then that charge should be included in the advertised price of the goods and not stated as a separate charge, just as for any other non-optional extra charge such as VAT.

 However, if you calculate delivery charges in a different way - for example by making a charge per order regardless of how many items are purchased, you may state those charges separately from the price of the goods.
-If you do this, the delivery charges must be stated clearly and unambiguously - for example, on a page on your website that is clearly linked from every page containing the description and price of goods.
+If you do this, the delivery charges must be stated clearly and unambiguously - for example, on a page on your website that is clearly linked to from every page containing the description and price of goods.